usertito/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 **Explain what software engineering is and discuss its importance in the technology industry.**

-Software engineering is a field focused on designing, developing, testing, and maintaining software systems.
+Software engineering is a field that focuses on designing, developing, testing, and maintaining software systems.

 Importance of Software engineering are:- i).
 Ensuring high quality siftwares.